 Admissions decisions are made on a rolling basis.
 Admissions decisions will be sent initially via email; an official paper copy will also be sent by mail.

-Students not applying for/receiving financial aid: Please deposit within two weeks of receiving your admissions decision.
+Students not applying for/receiving financial aid: Please send your deposit within two weeks of receiving your admissions decision.

 Submitting Your Deposit: International Students

 Because international students must pay their first semester tuition and fees as part of their student visa process, SIT does not require the $400 deposit payment for international students.
 International students should review the information concerning student visas and focus their efforts on completing the necessary steps to obtain their I-20 and student visa, as outlined in the deadline section above.

 Visit the Financial Aid section for detailed instructions on how to apply.
 Financial Aid decisions are made on a rolling basis after your application for admission has been submitted.

 SIT Graduate Institute is committed to helping students from all socioeconomic backgrounds follow their passion and realize their potential through an SIT master’s degree.

 As part of SIT’s commitment to student success, we provide nearly 90 percent of our students with scholarships and grants from SIT funds — more than $1.3 million dollars each year.

 US students and permanent residents may apply for federal student loans, and international applicants are eligible for specially designated financial aid funds administrated by SIT.